facelessuser/coloraide/docs/src/markdown/gamut.md

 c.fit(method='lch-chroma', jnd=0.2)
 ```

-### OkLCh Chroma
+#### OkLCh Chroma

 /// success | The `lch-chroma` gamut mapping is registered in `Color` by default
 ///

 The CSS [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) currently recommends using
-OkLCh as the gamut mapping color space.
-OkLCh Chroma is performed exactly like [LCh Chroma](#lch-chroma) except that it
-uses the perceptually uniform OkLCh color space as the LCh color space of choice.
+perceptually uniform OkLCh color space with the MINDE Chroma Reduction approach.

+OkLCh does a much better job holding hues constant.
+When combined with gamut mapping, it generally does a better job
+than CIELCh, but it does have limitations.
+When colors get near the edge of the visible spectrum, the shape of the
+color space distorts, and gamut mapping will not be as good.
+But if you are working within reasonable gamuts, it may
+be a option.

 OkLCh has the advantage of doing a better job at holding hues uniform than CIELCh.